19hours/sg-statutes/Acts/Sewerage and Drainage Act.md

 [8/2001]

-(2) In carrying out any inspection under this section, the authorised officer shall cause as little damage as possible and shall make full compensation for any damage done.
+(2) In carrying out any inspection under this section, the authorised officer shall cause as little damage as possible, and the Board shall make reasonable compensation for any damage done to any premises, sewerage system or sanitary facilities affected by the inspection.

-[14

-[8/2001]
+[Act 10 of 2012 wef 01/09/2012]

+### Duty to enquire before excavation

+13A\.—(1) Any person who digs, bores, trenches, grades, excavates, tunnels or breaks any ground with any mechanical equipment, tool or explosive, or allows his employee or agent to do so, without first —

+(a) obtaining from the Board the relevant drainage plan or sewerage plan or other plans or records to ascertain the location of any public sewerage system or part thereof that may be interfered with by such works;

+(b) carrying out trial trenches to physically ascertain the location of any such public sewerage system or part thereof that may be interfered with by such works; and

+(c) complying with such other requirements as the Board may specify to protect any such public sewerage system or part thereof within the vicinity of such works,

+shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 3 years or to both.

+(2) For the purposes of subsection (1)(a), any person may, upon payment of the prescribed fee, be permitted to inspect and take copies of the relevant plans or records maintained by or on behalf of the Board.

+[Act 10 of 2012 wef 01/09/2012]

-### Building, etc., not to be erected over, across or adjacent to any sewer or sewerage system without Board’s certificate or approval
+### Works likely to affect sewer or sewerage system not to be carried out without Board’s certificate or approval

-14\.—(1) No person shall erect or cause or permit to be erected any building or structure over, across or adjacent to any sewer or sewerage system without obtaining, in respect of those works, a clearance certificate or the approval of the Board under section 33.
+14\.—(1) No person shall —

+(a) erect or cause or permit to be erected any object, building or structure over, across or adjacent to any sewer or sewerage system; or

-[8/2001]
+(b) carry out or cause to be carried out any other works which adversely affect or are likely to adversely affect any sewer or sewerage system, directly or indirectly,

+without obtaining, in respect of those works, a clearance certificate or the approval of the Board under section 33.

-(2) Where any building or structure has been erected in contravention of subsection (1), the Board may serve upon any person specified in subsection (3) a notice requiring him to demolish the building or structure within such time as may be specified in the notice.
+(2) Where any object, building or structure is erected or any other works are carried out in contravention of subsection (1), the Board may, by notice in writing, require any person specified in subsection (3) to do one or more of the following:

-[8/2001]
+(a) cease immediately the carrying on of those works, either indefinitely or for such period as may be specified by the Board;

+(b) carry out such works as the Board may think necessary to protect the sewer or sewerage system within such time as may be specified in the notice;

+(c) demolish and remove the object, building or structure within such time as may be specified in the notice.

 (3) The notice referred to in subsection (2) may be served on all or any of the following persons:

 (a) the person who does or causes or permits to be done any of the acts referred to in subsection (1);

-(b) the owner or occupier of the building or structure referred to in subsection (2);
+(b) the owner or occupier of the premises where the object, building or structure referred to in subsection (1)(a) is erected;

+(c) the owner or occupier of the premises where the works referred to in subsection (1)(b) are being carried out;

-(c) any person having power to demolish the building or structure referred to in subsection (2).
+(d) any person having power to demolish the object, building or structure referred to in subsection (1)(a).

 (4) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $20,000.

-[15
+(5) In this section, “works”, in addition to its meaning in section 2, includes —

+(a) any act of excavating earth, rock or other material (by whatever means) in connection with —

+(i) any work for or relating to the construction, reconstruction, extension, renovation, alteration, demolition or repair of any building, structure, road, railway, bridge, viaduct, flyover, drain or sewer;

+(ii) any work for or relating to the laying, inspecting, repairing or renewing of any main, pipe, cable, fittings or other apparatus; or

+(iii) any soil investigation work;

+(b) any act of boring, dredging, jacking, levelling, piling or tunnelling on or under any premises or street by any mechanical means;

+(c) the driving or sinking of any earth rod, casing or tube into the ground; and

+(d) any storage or placement of large construction equipment, construction materials and stockpiling of earth or heavy objects.

+[Act 10 of 2012 wef 01/09/2012]

 ### Sanitary facilities, sewerage system and sewage and trade effluent removal for farms